SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 1. What Unix tool might you use to parse out the individual column values, say, to identify the region and provider values, from the text output in [Parsing the output](#parsing-the-output)?

-1. Looking at the `jq` filter we used to get the number of datacenters (`.datacenters|length`), what happens when you use the filter `.datacenters[]|length`, and can you figure out what that result is, and why it's given?
+1. Looking at the `jq` filter we used to get the number of data centers (`.datacenters|length`), what happens when you use the filter `.datacenters[]|length`, and can you figure out what that result is, and why it's given?

 1. How might you explore JSON data sets further, and in a more interactive way?
 There are two main options: [jq play](https://jqplay.org/) which is web-based, and [ijq](https://sr.ht/~gpanders/ijq/) ("interactive jq") which is a terminal UI.
-For an example of "jq play", here's a [shared snippet](https://jqplay.org/s/14QVt1q2o09) showing the execution of the CF datacenters location list we looked at in this exercise.
+For an example of "jq play", here's a [shared snippet](https://jqplay.org/s/14QVt1q2o09) showing the execution of the CF data centers location list we looked at in this exercise.
 And for more on "interactive jq" you may wish to read [Exploring JSON with interactive jq](https://qmacro.org/blog/posts/2022/05/21/exploring-json-with-interactive-jq/).